flycheck/flycheck/README.rst

 theme with reasonable Flycheck faces, for instance the excellent light or dark Solarized_ themes, or the fancy Zenburn_ theme.

-Use `C-c ! n` and `C-c ! p` to navigate between errors.
+Use `C-c ! n` and `C-c ! p` to navigate between errors, or use `C-c ! l` to list all errors in a separate buffer.
 If the point is on an error, the error message is shown in the echo area or in a popup buffer after a short delay.
 You may also hover the mouse over a highlighted error to get a tooltip with the error message.
 Read the `Error navigation`_ section in the manual for more information.

 Read the complete manual inside Emacs with `C-c ! i` or `M-x flycheck-info`, or online at http://flycheck.github.io.